China-CELAC Forum: 2025

 The Fourth Ministerial Meeting of the China–CELAC Forum occurred on May 13, 2025, in Beijing.
 President of Brazil Luiz Inácio Lula da Silva, President of Colombia Gustavo Petro, and President of Chile Gabriel Boric have arrived in Beijing for the meeting.

 Chinese leader Xi Jinping participated in the inaugural ceremony of the gathering and presented a significant address.
 Xi announced the initiation of five programs aimed at promoting shared growth and revitalization with Latin American and Caribbean nations.
 During his keynote address at the opening ceremony of the fourth ministerial meeting of the China–CELAC Forum in Beijing, Xi announced five initiatives encompassing solidarity, development, civilization, peace, and people-to-people connectivity.

 Bilateral trade for the initial three quarters of 2025 was $427.4 billion.
 By May 2025, two-thirds of Latin American nations have participated in China's Belt and Road Initiative, with China surpassing the United States as the primary trading partner of Brazil, Peru, and Chile, among others.

+In December 2025 China announced it had created a White Paper concerning plans for development for partnering states in the Latin American and Caribbean regions.
+The policy paper, mainly consisting of three parts: i.
+Titled: “Latin America and the Caribbean: A Land Full of Vibrancy and Hope”; ii.
+Titled: “The Flourishing Relations Between China and LAC”; and iii.
+Titled: “Joining Hands to Promote the Five Programs for Building a China-LAC Community with a Shared Future”.